-Free performance and virtualization monitoring for VMware, Hyper-V, RHEV, and KVM environments
+Free performance and virtualization monitoring for VMware, Hyper-V, RHEV, and XenServer environments

 Virtual Health Monitor by VMTurbo is a free virtualization monitoring and reporting tool for virtual environments.
 It provides single pane of glass visibility into VM and infrastructure health.

 What I really like is that this product doesn’t have the restrictions other tools put in place.
 It can manage a single vCenter Server, but the amount of hosts is unlimited.
 It’s truly the ONLY FREE complete infrastructure monitoring tool.